dylanjones784/Markdown-Guide/BestPractiseGuide.md

 A version indicator could be a number, a project name, or anything that can be both meaningful and easy to differentiate between the various versions.

-If the client has not entered an incorrect header or has an incorrect API version, a status code of 400 and an apt message should be returned to the client.
+If the client has not entered an incorrect header or has an incorrect API version, a Status Code of 400 and an apt message should be returned to the client.

 Although not related to REST, there are multiple approaches developers can follow that help clients navigate versioned APIs.